Shaunak-Mukherjee/ME539-Scientific-Machine-Learning/README.md

-Hi There, This repository is for the Homework solutions from ME539 ML (https://predictivesciencelab.github.io/data-analytics-se/index.html).
+Hi There, This repository is for the coursework solutions from ME539 ML (https://predictivesciencelab.github.io/data-analytics-se/index.html).